NeurodataWithoutBorders/nwb_hackathons/README.md

 - [Cosyne: March 2023](Cosyne_2023/README.md) - A tutorial session on NWB and DANDI to be held during the Computational and Systems Neuroscience (COSYNE) 2023 conference in Montreal, Canada on **March 9, 2023, 8-10am**.
-- [NWB User and Developer Days: July 2023](HCK15_2023_Janelia/README.md) - NWB User and Developer Days at HHMI Janelia Research
-  Campus in Ashburn, Virginia, USA **July 24 - 29, 2023**.
+- [NWB User and Developer Days: July 2023](HCK15_2023_Janelia/README.md) - NWB User and Developer Days at HHMI Janelia Research Campus in Ashburn, Virginia, USA **July 24 - 29, 2023**.
-- [NeurodataReHack: September 2023](HCK16_2023_Granada_RH/README.md) -  Neurodata ReHack 2 will be held in Granada,
+- [NeurodataReHack: September 2023](HCK16_2023_Granada_RH/README.md) -  NeuroDataReHack 2 will be held in Granada,
   Spain as a satellite for the [IBRO World Conference](https://ibro2023.org/) **Sept 5 - 8, 2023**.
-- Neurodata Rehack 3: July 2024 - Neurodata ReHack 3 will be held at HHMI Janelia
-  Research Campus in Ashburn, Virginia, USA **July 8-12, 2024**
+- NeuroDataReHack: July 2024 - NeuroDataReHack 3 will be held at HHMI Janelia Research Campus in Ashburn, Virginia, USA **July 8-12, 2024**

 ### Past Hackathons